 Here’s the scenario: you added a brand new HDD or SSD and installed Windows 10 on that dedicated partition.
 You decided to keep the old IDE HDD as a storage drive.

-This would be the standard, non-stress procedure but the old and sturdy HDD suddenly disappeared and it was nowhere to be found.
+This would be the standard, non-stress procedure but the old and sturdy HDD suddenly disappeared and it is nowhere to be found.
 It just won’t show up in Windows 10.

-This seems to be a common problem for a lot of users that foregone exact or similar scenarios.
+This seems to be a common problem for a lot of users that undergo exact or similar scenarios.
 Luckily, when there’s a problem – there’s a solution.
-Or few of them, to be exact.
-If you found yourself in shoes of so many others, make sure to check them out below.

-First things first.
-We’ll need to confirm that HDD is properly plugged in.
-Make sure that HDD is connected with both power supply and motherboard data cable.
+A basic check-up is always a good idea.
+So, confirm that the HDD is properly plugged in.
+Make sure that HDD is connected with both the power supply and motherboard data cable.

 Additionally, there’s also the health question.
 In order to inspect HDD health, you’ll be needing a third-party bootable drive with the diagnostic tool.
 In this article, we thoroughly explained the diagnostics and monitoring of HDD in the Windows platform.
 So, make sure to check it out.